-Web server components, and includes driver programs that put heavy loads on these components.
+To build the workload, we used DVD Store Version 2 (DS2).
+DS2 is an open-source simulation of an online e-commerce DVD store, where customers log in, browse, and order products.
+DS2 has database components and Web server components, and includes driver programs that put heavy loads on these components.
 We used the included driver program to stress the database component.
 Each blade server under test ran multiple Microsoft SQL Server 2008 workloads, one per VM.
 One copy of the DS2 database was on each VM, with a 10GB database per VM.
 By combining multiple virtual machines, all running a CPU, memory, and disk-intensive workload, the test placed a heavy load on both the server and the storage.
 Thus, it measured the performance of the blade server, especially as it relates to an active online transaction processing (OLTP) environment.
 The main DS2 metric is OPM, which the driver program calculates and reports via the Windows Performance Monitor utility on the client machines.
 We used the output from the driver program to record OPM, and we report the last OPM score the benchmark reported.

-We found the maximum number of OPMs on a 3-year-old, dual-socket server with two Intel Xeon 3.6GHz processors, 4 GB of RAM and two onboard NICs using one tray of external storage and used that as our reference score.
-We used the reference score as our minimum acceptable score inside each VM on the Cisco UCS B200 M1 Blade Server and HP ProLiant 465c G6 Server Blade.
+We found the number of OPM on a 3-year-old HP legacy server running a typical workload with under 20 percent processor utilization and used this for our reference score.
+The HP legacy server was a dual-socket server with two Intel® Xeon® 3.6GHz processors, 4 GB of RAM and two onboard NICs using one tray of external storage.
+We used the reference score as our minimum acceptable average score of the VMs on the Cisco UCS B250 M1 Extended Memory Blade Server, HP ProLiant BL495c G6 Server Blade, and HP ProLiant BL460c G6 Server Blade.

 When DS2 is executing, simulated customers log in; browse movies by actor, title, or category; and purchase movies.
 Each DS2 order consists of a customer login, a number of searches for movies, and a purchase.
-Each search is either by title, actor or category.
+Each search is by title, actor, or category.
 The title and actor searches use full-text search.
 The other customer actions, including adding new customers, exercise a wide range of database functions.